Chowk Bazaar: Chowk Bazaar iftar

-Chawk Bazar has a great significance in Bengali culture during Ramadan.
-While its popularity as a business hub has diminished over the years, Chawk Bazaar is the busiest iftar market.
-One of the most iconic, and often derided, items is the "boro baper polay khay."
-Other iconic dishes includes Shahi jilapi, popularly known as "Sunflower Jalebis", Beguni, Piyaju, Keema Paratha, Beauty lassi, Koel roast, Dim chop, Alur chop, Puran Dhaka Haleem, Hajir Biryani, Chickpeas, fruits, Pithas and Mishtis (Bengali sweets) like Sandesh, Roshogolla, Chomchom, Rasmalai, Bakarkhani, Pantua, Chennar Jilapi, etc. In 2023 UNESCO added iftar to its list of Intangible Cultural Heritage.
+Chowk Bazaar has a great significance in Bengali culture during Ramadan.
+While its popularity as a business hub has diminished over the years, Chowk Bazaar is the busiest iftar market.
+One of the most iconic, and often derided, items sold there is the boro baper polay khay.
+Other well-known dishes include shahi jilapi, commonly known as "sunflower jalebis", beguni, piyaju, keema paratha, beauty lassi, koel roast, dim chop, alur chop, puran Dhaka haleem, Hajir biryani, chickpeas, fruit, pithas and mishtis (Bengali sweets) like sandesh, roshogolla, chomchom, rasmalai, bakarkhani, pantua, chhena jalebi, and others.
+In 2023 UNESCO added iftar to its list of Intangible Cultural Heritage.